arnaupv/nvim-devcontainer-cli/README.md

 {
   "arnaupv/nvim-devcontainer-cli",
   opts = {
+    -- search for the devcontainer directory closest to the root in the directory tree toplevel = true,
     -- By default, if no extra config is added, following nvim_dotfiles are -- installed: "https://github.com/LazyVim/starter"
     -- This is an example for configuring other nvim_dotfiles inside the docker container